Seattle extends eviction moratorium through end of February, then it will expire, Harrell says

-Seattle’s eviction moratorium, which for the past nearly two years has prevented evictions of residential renters, small businesses and nonprofits, will be extended through the end of February, Mayor Bruce Harrell announced Friday.
+Seattle’s eviction moratorium, which for the past nearly two years has prevented evictions of residential renters, small businesses and nonprofits, will be extended through the end of February and then expire, Mayor Bruce Harrell announced Friday.

-After that it will not be renewed, Harrell said.
+There will be no more renewals, Harrell said.

 It is at least the seventh time the moratorium, first enacted in March 2020, has been extended, as the coronavirus pandemic has waxed, waned, surged and lingered, causing both sickness and death but also lost incomes and economic uncertainty.